Dining out overlooking the harbor - Marquette, Michigan

 Portside Inn.
 Owner Operators Matthew and Rachel Fay have been serving at this location for over 30 years The Portside is an intimate little place with lots of character, including a fish aquarium and other nautical appointments.
 As it was a sunny day, we elected to eat on their deck.
 Deck dining is limited to sandwiches, wraps, pizza and appetizers.
 If you want a full dinner menu you have to dine inside.
 We were fine with sandwich baskets and a side salad.
 Jo had her favorite burger with mushrooms and swiss cheese.
 Lettuce, onion, and tomato slices were included on the side as optional amendments.
 I ordered their special Shakatcha, an italian flatbread creation with ham and salami plus lettuce, tomato and onions.
 We both ordered side salads which were crisp and included a variety of veggies.
 Our sandwiches were excellent, served timely and hot.
 Good portion size and we both took home half our sandwiches for our lunch the next day.
 We both ordered a pint of dark ale and were not disappointed.
 Suitably cold and with head on top.( I hate warm beer and if there isn’t a head it often means the taps haven’t been cleaned recently.)

-Links to above and other higher rated Marquette Cafes, Pubs & Dining places
+Links to above restaurants and other higher rated Marquette Cafes, Pubs & Dining places

 Da Yooper Tourist Trap - An entertaining and educational visit in nearby Ishpeming

 UP 200 Dog Sled Race - Marquette's most famous and popular winter festival